 Reasonable care of college furniture and student rooms is expected of every student.
 Upon moving into a room, students must complete the electronic Room Condition Report (RCR) form which they can find at www.smith.edu/sao/reslife/rcr.php.
 This form must be completed within 72 hours of moving into the room.
 Failure to complete the form will result in the forfeiture of the student's right to appeal billing charges relating to room condition.

-Student room furniture supplied by the college consists of a bed and mattress, bureau, desk, desk chair, mirror and phone for each person and a bookcase and a recycling container for each room.
-The following houses also have a pedestal file cabinet: Cushing, Cutter, Ziskind, Talbot, Wilson, Hopkins, Wesley, Tenney, Comstock, Wilder, Parson, Parsons Annex, Sessions Annex, King and Scales, Park, Park Annex, Emerson, and Morrow.
+Student room furniture supplied by the college consists of a bed and mattress, bureau, desk, desk chair, and mirror for each person, a bookcase, and both a recycling and waste container for each room.
 Under no circumstances should any student’s room furniture be removed from a room without authorization.
 No furniture should be left in corridors, as this presents a safety hazard to house occupants and staff.
 All student guests must comply with residential policies.
 Any student whose room is missing furniture at the end of the academic year, or when the student otherwise moves out of the room, will be subject to billing for the missing item(s).

 A closing inventory will be completed when the student moves out of their room, and the student will be held accountable for any damage to the furniture or the room itself.
 Fines are imposed for mistreatment of furniture or defacement of walls or ceilings.
 Students will be charged the full cost for replacement or for repair of damage, such as burns or water damage, caused by mistreatment or carelessness.
 Any room left in an unacceptable condition will be subject to a $100 cleaning fee.